ChuckHill2/VideoLibrarian/Readme.md

 associated movie.

 ### Semi-automatic Movie Layout Configurator
-The utility *MovieFolderPrep.exe* may be used to perform a first pass at setting up the movie folders.
+The utility *MovieFolderPrep.exe* may be used to set up the movie and TV series folders for you.
+It is not perfect because it attempts to discern the true movie name from the movie file name and may occasionally get it wrong.
+MovieFolderPrep.exe must reside in the same folder as *MovieGuide.exe*.
+MovieFolderPrep.exe will automatically create or update the movie folder tree described above.
+It also includes a movie information editor to customize the information retrieved from IMDB.
-This utility must reside in the same folder as *MovieGuide.exe*.
-Click on *About* for documentation on how to use it.
+Click on *About* for additional documentation on how to use it.

 ### Generated Cache Files
 These cache files reside in the same folders as the shortcut files.
 They are